btmxh/blog/content/posts/combine/index.md

 title = 'combine.md'
 +++

+# Solving a four-year-old problem: finding all combine functions for NRS

 It was 2020.
 I was starting to switch from the "Cry = 10/10" rating system to a more systematic approach, as described in the title [Anime Rating Rework](https://docs.google.com/spreadsheets/d/1vJv8ojVT1ll6QzWc6JrYl_-vMdbIwaRK5ozxS3ShHOQ/edit?usp=sharing).
 With this, a brand new system for anime ranking, with its own complicated rules